techtoys/Sharp-Color-Memory-LCD-EVK/README.md

      picslib[12] = img13_PXDATA_ADDR;
    ```

-   A screen capture of `main.c` is shown below for a better illustration.
+   The screen capture of `main.c` is shown below for a better illustration.

 <img src = "./docs/demo2_changes_4_13images.png">